sisap-challenges/sisap-challenges.github.io/tasks.md

 ### General notes
-We will impose hard wall times (12hrs) for construction and searching for verification and reproduction (final ranking).
+We will impose hard wall times (e.g., 12hrs) for construction and searching for verification and reproduction (final ranking).
 We expect that people already specify hyperparameters in the solutions for each subset and task.